-Initiative of Hokenbito (True Insurance Professionals) Activities
+Initiative of Hokenbito (True Insurance Professionals) Activities: Resolving Social Issues in an Era of the 100-Year Life

 Since its founding, Tokio Marine & Nichido Life has sought to protect as many customers as possible.
 Under the three initiatives called the "Movement to Protect Customers from Cancer," "Life Insurance Revolution to Protect One's Living" and "Life Insurance Revolution Nextage," the company has engaged in activities that focus on "learning," "conveying" and "assisting."
 In October 2019, the company put a collective name, Hokenbito Activities, to its ongoing initiatives.
 Specifically, these activities include stepping up efforts to protect customers against social issues that emerge and change with the times, including the need to lengthen "a healthy life," "a natural life" and "an asset life" in the current era of the 100-year life.